ytanaka-bio/cisMultiDeep/README.md

 # cisMultiDeep: Identifying Cell Type-Specific Cis-Regulatory Regions by Automatically-Tuned Deep Neural Network and SHAP

 ## Introduction
 This repository presents the workflow to identify functional enhancers for each annotated cell type from a diverse collection of multi-omics profiles.
-Here, we hypothesize that cell type is determined by a common set of genes, whose expression is regulated by highly-conserved cis-regulatory regions across species.
+The cell type is determined by expression of a specific set of genes that are governed by cis-regulatory elements in non-coding genomic regions.
+Here, we hypothesize that this cis-regulatory region-mediated gene regulation is evolutionarily conserved, and aim to identify the set of cis regulatory regions that control the transcription of cell type-specific genes using cross-species single-cell multiomics datasets and deep learning approaches.

 ## Environment
 ```{r eval=FALSE}